August 24, 2018 at 6:01 pm #855415

 Regarding the recordings, I feel pretty confident that this is an accurate estimation of the time between the two videos.
 It is a matter of historic record that the Desert Island Discs episode was recorded on 20 January 1982, with the actual 40th anniversary broadcast airing on Saturday 30 June from 6.15-6.54pm, BBC Radio 4.
 The Arena documentary which the video was actually made for, airing on 23 February at 10.05pm, BBC2.

 The Nationwide programme featuring Paul McCartney talking about his new album aired on 8 January 1982 at 6.00pm, BBC1.
 And while we don’t know the exact date of recording, it was definitely recorded before the Arena video, and given the content Paul talks about, his approaching 40th birthday and that he wasn’t interested in rushing the album out for Christmas, it places the recording probably early January, which is in line with the eight day turnaround for the news report that featured a reference to the upcoming Desert Island Discs anniversary.

-I think anyone can listen to the Desert Island Discs achieve from the above link, not just if you are in the UK.
+I think anyone can download the Desert Island Discs audio from the above link, not just if you are in the UK.
 You’ll notice Paul is happy telling us about his childhood, family, how he met John, the early Beatles, a space (can’t remember), then onto Wings and Linda.